Academic Paper Scraper avatar

 Can I search by author?

-• citing returns papers that cite your target paper (who referenced it later)
+• citing — returns papers that cite your target (who referenced it afterward)

-• cited_by returns papers that your target paper references (its bibliography)
+• cited_by — returns papers that your target cites (its own bibliography)

 Can I use this with the Apify API?

 Yes.
-Call the actor via the Apify API and retrieve results programmatically in JSON, CSV, or other formats.
-Works with the Apify Python and JavaScript clients.
+Call the actor via the Apify REST API, poll for results, and download in JSON, CSV, Excel, or XML.
+Works with the Apify Python and JavaScript client libraries.

 Feedback